-Decreased expenditures in the Capital Outlay Department are required to balance the FY26 Budget as new revenues exceed new public safety costs.
-No easy long-term answers are available for rising personnel costs in an environment of shrinking qualified job applicants coupled with unpredictable pension and health insurance premium costs.
-If sub-5.00% growth in property tax receipts continue in future years, difficult discussions will be required by the City Council and senior management to determine the best course of action for the City to ensure long-term financial viability.
+Future budgetary challenges are likely as the City faces the dual threat of shrinking growth in property tax revenue while facing rising personnel costs in an environment of shrinking qualified job applicants, unpredictable health insurance premium costs, and looming property tax reform.
+If sub-5.00% growth in property tax receipts continues in future years, difficult discussions will be required by the City Council and senior management to determine the best course of action for the City to ensure long-term financial viability.